choderalab/klogw/_posts/2016-12-20-dynamic-protomer-sampling.md

 <!-- See https://eduardoboucas.com/blog/2014/12/07/including-and-managing-images-in-jekyll.html for info on including images -->

-{% include image name="constant-pH-method-overview.jpg" caption="Overview of the dynamic protomer/tautomer sampling scheme." %}
+{% include image.html name="constant-pH-method-overview.jpg" %}

 From left to right:
 For both **amino acids** and **small molecules**, we must first compute the aqueous relative free energies of each protomer species at the pH of interest, $\Delta G_{aq}^{\bf pH}$.